bbauska/CSS3-Reference/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Inline Layout</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-An inline-level box in CSS generates one or more rectangular boxes called <i>inline boxes</i>.
-The following rules apply to inline boxes:
+<p>An inline-level box in CSS generates one or more rectangular boxes
+called <i>inline boxes</i>.
+The following rules apply to inline boxes:</p>

 -   width and height do not apply to nonreplaced inline boxes.